 Let us now explain these in detail.

-Those instruments which are used by the company for their growth, heavy investments, future planning.
-These are those instrument which generally has a time period of financing of more than 5 years.
-These instruments have a charge on the companies assets and also bears an interest payment on a regular basis.
+The company uses these instruments for its growth, heavy investments, and future planning.
+These are those instruments that generally have a period of financing of more than 5 years.
+These instruments have a charge on the company’s assets and also bear an interest paid regularly.

 #1 – Debentures